djacobs/iWitness/README.markdown

 written using the [Ember.js](http://emberjs.com) JavaScript framework, and is one of the largest open source Ember applications.

+## Restrictions

+Due to time constraints, iWitness currently only runs in Webkit browsers.
+Pull requests that expand browser support are welcomed and encouraged.

 ## Running it locally

 iWitness uses Ruby to run its development server and build process.
 To develop